The-Penis.comThe penis problems page: The answers to your most personal questions are all here!

 A: I know how you feel.
 I have counseled many men with a similar problem.
 And yes, it is true that it can affect life in many ways.
 You have certainly been given a short straw in life.
 The question is, can you get to an emotional place where you feel better about yourself?
 The first thing is that life seems hopeless right now, and that isn't surprising.
 You feel very different from the guys around you, and perhaps you are imagining that you can never do the things they are doing.
 OK, so you have a penis that is different.
 Does that stop you finding some way to achieve happiness?
 You may think so.
 But there are men in the world who have this condition and are in very loving relationships.
 I know, because I have met many of them.
 Do you believe that if they can do it, you can too?
 Somewhere inside, can you see that it might be possible to live with the hypospadias, even if it doesn't seem so right now?

-Please go to the Yahoo support groups for hypospadias (the links are here: Hypospadias Association), and read the messages.
+Please look on Facebook for support groups.
+Read the messages.
 You can read a lot of experiences from men with this kind of problem, and you will find that they understand your pain.
 They may not all have a penis like yours, but they all understand the pain.
 Are you able to speak to your doctor?
 Or Dad, or another male relative?
 Whether you can or not, please have a look at the Yahoo forum: think of it as a band of brothers!
 Have you considered the possibility of surgical correction, or at least seeing if it would be possible?

 Q: I have just been on your very interesting and informative website.
 I am a relatively newlywed and I believe my husband has hypospadias.
 I had never heard of this condition, and didn't even know what it was until I started researching the internet.
 He has a regular hole in the tip but it is "sealed off".
 The pee hole is on the underside and he has half a foreskin.
 He has bouts of kidney stone attacks and always has a dribble (leak).
 I would appreciate any information you could offer.
 Please allow me to be frank about my feelings.
 In fact, when I first saw him, I was a bit shocked.
 It wasn't until I started searching the web that I found out what it was.
 Before we were married, we talked about things and he assured me that he was circumcised.
 Yes, he has half a foreskin...that is the only way I can describe it.
 On top there is loose skin, sort of a hood but underneath there is none.
 It is like a sort of split on the corona, then below that is the "pee hole."
 OK, now about his feelings.
 I don't think he has maybe never seen another man's parts because he thinks his is the way other men's penises look.
 Does that make sense?
 (My ex-husband looked very different.)
 To be perfectly honest, he got very defensive when I asked if he would like to read about hypospadias.
 Our sex life sucks, plus he has impotence problems, but I would never cheat.
 He is only 31.
 Can his impotence be a result of the urethral tube not being long enough?
 I am really searching for answers here.
 Even in the most "down and dirty" situations, he never gets very hard.
 He has a 9 year old daughter, though, so I know it works.
 I would greatly appreciate your advice and insight.
 Thank you so much for your help.